nosovk/flowershow/content/Projects/ROP/2025-01-16-viva-addons.md

 ## **[ROP-63](https://nodeart.app/jira/browse/ROP-63): Add functionality for balance change requests**

-Scenario: there are several operators who accept requests, they enter balance replenishment requests, but in the end, they are approved by the cashier.
+Scenario: there are several operators who accept requests, they enter balance replenishment requests, but in the end, the cashier approves them.

-We want to add a special role - `cashier assistant` and add a special table — cashier requests.
+We want to add a special role — `cashier assistant` and add a special table — cashier requests.
 A user with the `cashier assistant` role can create cash movements, but instead of applying them to the transaction table, they are placed in the balance change requests table.

 The request contains information about who created it, the amount, and the type of transaction (bonus, refund, or deposit).

 These requests do not affect the balance and do not affect transactions.
 When a user with the `cashier` role logs into the system, they can go to the table with the list of requests.
 By selecting a request, the user with the `cashier` role can execute it.
 Executing a request means that a transaction will be created.
 At the same time, it is possible to record in the request which transaction was created based on it, and change the status of the request to complete.
 There should be no option to delete a completed request.

-## ** [ROP-64](https://nodeart.app/jira/browse/ROP-64): Add junket report inside the junket profile**
+## **[ROP-64](https://nodeart.app/jira/browse/ROP-64): Add junket report inside the junket profile**

 We want to add the junket report functionality directly within the junket profile in client part.
 We don't want to allow to non casino employees to operate within admin panel.
 Because of that we will extend client part.